mybooking-es/mybooking-templates-importer/readme.txt

 Stable tag: 1.0.0
 License: GPLv3 or later

-Mybooking Templates Importer Plugin is a tool for importing ready to use reservation engine web site templates.
+Mybooking Templates Importer is a tool to importing ready to use reservation engine web site templates.

 == Description ==

 Mybooking Templates Importer Plugin is a tool that imports ready to use reservation websites.
+It makes easy to create a site with a reservation engine for a rental, accomodation or activities companies.

-It is a complement for MyBooking Reservation Engine and Mybooking theme.
+It is a utility for designers and developers that are using MyBooking Reservation Engine and Mybooking theme and want to speed up the site creation.

 This plugin is based on [One Click Demo Import](https://wordpress.org/plugins/one-click-demo-import) and it has been adapted to import templates to mybooking theme for rental and accommodation sites.